file-format/Products/content/en/pdf/php/mpdf/index.md

 <p>mPDF is an Open source PHP Library that enables users to create, modify, and manipulate PDF documents inside their own PHP application.
 The library supports PDF creation from UTF-8 encoded HTML and accepts UTF-8 encoded HTML.
 It auto-detect RTL characters within a document and Transfers tables, lists, table cell alignment, justified text as well as full-text reversal for RTL characters.
 Moreover, it also auto-detects non-RTL characters and displays it in the original order.</p>
-<p>The library has included support for several important basic and advanced features for PDF documents management, such as PDF creation, Bookmarks, CSS style sheets, PDF Page layout, and orientation, inserting tables or nested tables, adding images ( JPG, GIF, PNG, SVG, BMP or WMF format, Text justification, PDF documents security, headers & footers, page numbering, and many more.</p>
+<p>The library supports several important basic and advanced features for PDF documents management, such as PDF creation, Bookmarks, CSS style sheets, PDF Page layout, and orientation, inserting tables or nested tables, adding images ( JPG, GIF, PNG, SVG, BMP or WMF format, Text justification, PDF documents security, headers & footers, page numbering, and many more.</p>
 <p>.</p>

 {{< /SinglePage/PageBody/tab/text >}}